valhalla/valhalla/README.md

           ░        ░  ░    ░  ░ ░  ░  ░      ░  ░    ░  ░    ░  ░     ░  ░
          ░

 Valhalla is an open source routing engine and accompanying libraries for use with Open Street Map data.
-This library, Mjolnir, serves as a set of applications suited to creating tiled routing data for use in the routing (Thor) and searching (Loki) projects under the valhalla organization.
+This library, Mjolnir, serves as a set of applications suited to creating tiled routing data for use in the [routing](https://github.com/valhalla/thor) and [searching](https://github.com/valhalla/loki) projects under the valhalla organization.
 In keeping with the Norse mythological theme, the name [Mjölnir](http://en.wikipedia.org/wiki/Mj%C3%B6lnir) was chosen as it represents a weapon of mass destruction.
-This seemed fitting since the main application deals mostly without pounding planet sized OSM data into tiny routable tile fragments.
+This seemed fitting since the main application deals mostly with pounding planet sized OSM data into tiny routable tile fragments.

 Build Status
 ------------